AriannaGioffre/AriannaGioffre/README.md

 ## Hi, I'm Arianna 👋
 ### Welcome to my GitHub profile

-👩🏻‍💻 I’m currently attending a Data Analytics Bootcamp at Le Wagon
+👩🏻‍💻 At the end of March I completed a Data Analytics Bootcamp at Le Wagon

+📦 Ex-Amazonian, strong experience in Logistics and Supply Chain

 🩶 Loving coding, performing data-driven analysis, watching TV series and baking